EU students studying in the UK

-If you're planning to start in the academic year 2019-20, you're still eligible for student loans as an EU student, even if the UK leaves the EU before the end of your course.
+If you're planning to start in the academic year 2019-20 or 2020-21, you're still eligible for student loans as an EU student, even if the UK leaves the EU before the end of your course.

 Check if you’re eligible for student loans.